INFORMATION CASTRO URDIALES – LAREDO

 In the Atalaya, you can visit Fuerte del Rastrillar.
 The religious constructions of the Convent of San Francisco, the Chapel Espiritu Santo and the Church of Santa Maria de la Asunción, are also of interest.

-What to do Castro Urdiales - Laredo
+Precautions stage Castro Urdiales – Laredo

 Below are details on the sights you can visit along today’s route.